 The J. B. Nachman Endowed Professorship of Law was established by the LSU Board of Supervisors in 1984 in honor of the late J. B. Nachman, a member of the law class of 1920.
 This professorship was made possible by donations from the family of J. B. Nachman: Mrs. Mary Anna L. Nachman, Mrs. Ann N. Finkelstein, Leonard R. Nachman, II, Esq., and Dr. Lisso Nachman.
-George W. Pugh was the first incumbent of the chair from 1984-1994.
-P. Raymond Lamonica is now the incumbent of the chair.

 The James J. Bailey Endowed Professorship of Law was established by the LSU Board of Supervisors in 1985 in honor of the late James J. Bailey, a member of the law class of 1934.
 This professorship was made possible by donations from the children of James J. Bailey: Mrs. James J. Bailey, III, Mr. Prescott Foster Bailey and Mrs. Virginia Bailey Noland.
-William E. Crawford is the first incumbent of the chair.

 The Nolan J. Edwards Endowed Professorship of Law was established by the LSU Board of Supervisors in 1985 in honor of the late Nolan J. Edwards, a member of the law class of 1956.
-This professorship was made possible by gifts from 96 donors (names are listed on a plaque in the Hall of Fame) of one thousand dollars or more.
-Frank L. Maraist is the first incumbent of the chair.
+This professorship was made possible by gifts from 96 donors of one thousand dollars or more.

 The Pan American Life Insurance Company Endowed Professorship of Law was established by the LSU Board of Supervisors in 1986.
-This professorship was made possible by the generous action of the Board of Directors of the Pan American Life Insurance Co. under the able leadership of its Chairman, G. Frank Purvis, Jr. Sidney A. Champagne was the first incumbent of the chair from 1986-1987, followed by Thomas A. Harrell from 1987-1988.
-Winston R. Day is now the incumbent of the chair.
+This professorship was made possible by the generous action of the Board of Directors of the Pan American Life Insurance Co. under the able leadership of its Chairman, G. Frank Purvis, Jr.

 The Erick Vincent Anderson Professorship of Law was established by the LSU Board of Supervisors in 1988.
 Erick V. Anderson for whom the professorship is named, was a promising graduate of the Law Center who was tragically killed in a skiing accident.
 As a tribute to him, this professorship was made possible by donations from friends and in particular his family: Mr. and Mrs. Arthur E. Anderson (mother and father) and Miss Karen Anderson (sister).
-Cheney C. Joseph, Jr. is the first incumbent of this chair.

 The Henry Plauché Dart Endowed Professorship of Law was established by the LSU Board of Supervisors in 1988 in honor of the late Henry Plauché Dart who was a distinguished member of the Louisiana Bar and the first president of the Louisiana Bar Association.
 This professorship was made possible by the legacy of his daughter Sally Dart.
-Howard W. L'Enfant is the first incumbent of the chair.

 The Wex S. Malone Endowed Professorship of Law was established by the LSU Board of Supervisors in 1988 in honor of the late Professor Malone who was a member of the law faculty for many years and was named a Boyd Professor of Law in 1966.
 This professorship was made possible by donations from friends of Wex S. Malone.
-W. Lee Hargrave was the first incumbent of the chair.

 The Vinson & Elkins Endowed Professorship of Law was established by the LSU Board of Supervisors in 1989.
 This professorship was made possible by the generous contributions of the members of the Vinson and Elkins Law Firm, Houston, Texas and honors the late Judge James Anderson Elkins, a distinguished jurist and a founder of the firm.
-Lucy McGough is the first incumbent of the chair.

 The Albert Tate, Jr. Professorship of Law was established by the LSU Board of Supervisors in 1989 in honor of the late Judge Tate who was a judge on the Louisiana Court of Appeal, the Louisiana Supreme Court and the U.S. Court of Appeal for the Fifth Circuit.
 This professorship was made possible by donations from numerous friends of the late Judge Albert Tate, Jr. through the efforts of the Albert Tate, Jr. Foundation.
-Symeon Symeonides was the first incumbent of this chair.
-The incumbent of this chair is now John J. Costonis.